fraej/OpenNotes/README.md

 ## ✏️ Editing Workflow
 * Click a file → Preview loads.
-* Press the edit button → Appropriate editor (Markdown dual-mode or HTML WYSIWYG) appears.
+* Press the floating Edit button → Editor (Markdown or HTML) appears.
-* Make changes → Save writes directly back to the file handle.
+* Make changes → Save:
+	* Chromium: writes in place via file handle.
-* View refreshes using the just-saved content (order of operations avoids stale caching).
+	* Fallback: prompts a save dialog (defaulting to original name) using `fileSave`.
+* Viewer refreshes immediately from updated content.

 ## 🧮 Math / LaTeX
 Math is rendered with KaTeX in the viewer (after save).
 While editing: